|Enjoying the outdoors|

 I love buying people “experiences” as well as gifts.
 What dad doesn’t like to get out and have a bit of an adventure?
 Your options are endless with this category too, as you could start anywhere from camping to rock climbing, and go all the way to white-water rafting or skydiving.
 A local plane ride can be fun too for the less adventurous.
 As long as you make sure you go with him, it won’t really matter what you get.
 Anything that he actually gets to participate in and really get physically involved in will mean he’ll have a blast – and the fact that he’s getting to share it with you will make it even more memorable.
 The gift of your time is the precious one.

 Maybe you haven’t noticed it before, but a lot of men tend to have something they collect, or even used to collect when they were younger.
 Dave collects Iron Maiden memorabilia, books by certain authors and pint glasses.
 It may mean playing detective for some of you, but try and find out what he’s fascinated enough by to go out of his way to collect and keep.
+You can even order a customized bobblehead that looks like him wearing his favourite superhero costume.
+Another idea that would be perfect for watch collectors is getting them a chained pocket watch which you can get engraved with a special message or date to make it a more sentimental gift.
 And if adding to the collection proves difficult, choose a form of display for the collection so your dad will really get to show off a hobby that he loves.

 Topic of Interest